 In 2020, integrity, corruption and bribery aspects were assessed at 4,297 suppliers (5.733 in 2019) worldwide using the World Check One tool by Refinitiv (formerly by Thomson Reuters).
 These assessments revealed material information on 18 companies relating to international sanctions, judicial investigations for fraud and/or bribery, fines for anti-competitive activities or environmental damage, and relationships with politically exposed persons.
 Based on the results obtained, the purchasing areas conduct due diligence processes through specific analyses defined in Repsol's internal regulations, in order to mitigate potential compliance risks.

-This includes information on all Repsol Group purchases, except exceptional or special items that are already governed by the areas or departments concerned: Trading purchases, transactions between Group companies and engagement of the external auditor.
 In 2020, a total of 28 assessment audits were conducted at suppliers located in Spain and Portugal to analyze matters relating to quality, ethics and conduct, safety and the environment.
 Due respect for human rights was also confirmed through on-site inspections, which revealed that the companies operating in Spain and Portugal do not present any major non-conformities, but are earnest and reliable companies with which a business relationship can be safely established.